GaProgMan/DotNet-New-Templates/Podcast/Show Notes/episode.md

 and not forgetting The .NET Core community, itself.

+I am your host, Jamie "GaProgMan" Taylor, and this is episode EP_NUMBER: TITLE
 //#if (is-interview)
-I am your host, Jamie "GaProgMan" Taylor, and this is episode EP_NUMBER: TITLE with PERSONS_NAME.
+with PERSONS_NAME.
 In this episode I interviewed PERSONS_NAME about (Person's niche).
 Some of you may know PERSONS_NAME from (Places that the Person has worked or contributed towards the community).
+//#else
+.
+In this episode we will introduce TOPIC ...
 //#endif

 So lets site back, open up a terminal, type in `dotnet new podcast` and let the show begin.